 Best Time to Go

 Except for March, April and May the rains are short and only in the afternoon and night, and rarely spoil a safari.
-November and December are a great time because you will often have the parks and the sightings all to yourself at a lower price!
+November and December are great times because you will often have the parks and the sightings all to yourself at a lower price!

 The currency is the Kenyan Shilling.